JuliaLang/julia/doc/manual/interacting-with-julia.rst

     julia> split("","")[1].[TAB]
     endof  offset  string

-The completion of fields for output from functions uses type inference and it can only suggest fields, if the function is type stable.
+The completion of fields for output from functions uses type inference, and it can only suggest fields if the function is type stable.

 Customizing Colors
 ------------------